jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/scripts.md

 #### Pre and Post Generate Scripts

-EJS Site Builder honours two special scripts, one that is guaranteed to run before anything else, and one that runs after your site build is complete.
-The pre generation script is a great place to call and cache api responses, build up a table of contents, etc. The post generation script is a good place to summarize the results of your build, likely writing log information or to a json file which your web app or devop tools can injest.
+EJS Site Builder honours two special ejs files in the root of your input directory called **preGenerate.ejs** and **postGenerate.ejs**.
+The first is guaranteed to run before anything else, and the other runs after your site build is complete.
+The pre generation template is a great place to call and cache api responses, build up a table of contents, etc. The post generation template is a good place to summarize the results of your build, likely writing log information or to a json file which your web app or devop tools can injest.

 Refer to the [pre generate](/templates/preGenerate/) and [post generate](/templates/postGenerate/) documentation for details.

-## Webpage Scripts (run-time)
+## Web 'App' Scripts (run-time)

 Consider your website once's it has been fully generated.
-It's quite often you'll want at least some javascript to help with interactivity or whatever else you might need.
+It's quite often you'll want at least some run-time javascript to help with interactivity or whatever else you might need.
+This has nothing to do with build-time javascript which lives in your templates under <script generate></script> tags.

-_Note: There are plenty of [lighthouse](https://developers.google.com/web/tools/lighthouse) page score zeaots out there who will say you must have 100 page scores across the board to be succesful.
+_Note: There are plenty of [lighthouse](https://developers.google.com/web/tools/lighthouse) page score zeaots out there who will say you must have no javascript to be cool.
 Feel free to have absolutely no javascript in your final webpage if you want, but for the rest of use, please continue..._

 EJS Site Builder makes it quite easy to add javascript to your application while at the same time integrating nicely with modern and awesome tools like [vite](https://vitejs.dev/) and any javascript framework you can think of.